load28/context-query/README.md

 ### Available Hooks

-The `createContextQuery` function returns three hooks for different use cases:
+The `createContextQuery` function returns a provider and seven hooks for different use cases:

 ```tsx
 const {